MinchinWeb/prjct/README.rst

                                 program

     Options:
-      -h --help                         Dispalys a list of available commands, recommends running
+      -h --help                         Displays a list of available commands, recommends running
                                             'usage' for more details, and
                                             exits